 Deborah A. Boehm (Ph.D.
-University of New Mexico 2005; Assistant Professor) Cultural anthropology, (im)migration, transnationalism, and globalization; gender and women's studies; childhood and kinship; Mexico, the U.S. West and Southwest, and the U.S.-Mexico Borderlands. email@example.com (775) 682-6503.
+University of New Mexico 2005; Associate Professor) Cultural anthropology, (im)migration, transnationalism, and globalization; gender and women's studies; childhood and kinship; Mexico, the U.S. West and Southwest, and the U.S.-Mexico Borderlands. firstname.lastname@example.org (775) 682-6503.

 Sarah E. Cowie (Ph.D.
 University of Arizona, Tucson 2008; Assistant Professor) Historical archaeology of the American West and Southeast, social theory, power relations, structure and agency, landscapes, archaeology of working communities, industrial archaeology, cultural resource management (CRM), decolonizing methods and collaborative archaeology. email@example.com (775) 682-7524.

 Louis C. Forline (Ph.D.
 University of Florida-Gainesville 1997; Associate Professor) Cultural anthropology, lowland peoples of South America, ecological anthropology, racial-ethnic identity; Brazilian Amazon, U.S. firstname.lastname@example.org (775) 682-7840.

 Gary Haynes (Ph.D.
 Catholic University 1981; Foundation Professor) Archaeology, Pleistocene ecology; North America, southern Africa, northern Eurasia. email@example.com (775) 682-7692 (office) or (775) 682-9308 (lab)

 Chris T. Morgan (Ph.D.
 University of California, Davis, 2006; Assistant Professor) Prehistoric Archaeology, North America, China; Hunter/gatherers, evolutionary ecology, lithics, cultural geography. firstname.lastname@example.org (775) 682-8992